Purchases made through links may earn us a small commission, at no extra cost to you.

 Final Thoughts About Our Day Trip to Valley of Fire State Park

-I absolutely loved Valley of Fire State Park!
+I absolutely loved Valley of Fire State Park and was really glad we included it on our southwest road trip itinerary.
 It was so visually engaging with all the rock formations, mineral patterns, and petroglyphs, that I went overboard with the amount of photos I took.

 Even though we only had a short visit, I feel like an afternoon was enough time to visit many of the best places in Valley of Fire State Park.
 Although we had a thorough introduction to Valley of Fire, I would definitely go back to explore the park more in-depth.